Writing Sample Tips for the Application Process

-A treatment is a two-page document that should read like a short story and be written in the present tense.
+A written "pitch" is a brief (1-2 pages) prose document that should read like a short story and be written in the present tense.

 - A working title